Madmegsox1/Python-Obfuscator/README.md

 ```
 <div align="center">
     <h3>Recommendations</h3>
-    <p>Due to the method of obfuscation the obfuscator cannot yet tell if a name is a string or a var name so try not to use var names in strings!</p>
+    <p>Due to the method of obfuscation the obfuscator cannot yet tell if a name is a string or a var name, so try not to use var names in strings!</p>
     <p>
         Insert garbage is a bit buggy and can break code due to indenting issues so if you want to use insert garbage make sure to fix any indenting issues if they happen!
     </p>